zerotier/ZeroTierOne/netcon/README.md

-ZeroTier Network Containers 'service' and 'intercept'
+ZeroTier Network Containers
 ======
-ZeroTier Network Containers is a blisteringly-fast and easy-to-use networking integration for Docker containers.

 ### Functional Overview:

-This system exists as a dynamically-linked library, and a stand-alone background service.
+This system exists as a dynamically-linked library, and a service/IP-stack built into ZeroTier

 The intercept is compiled as a shared library and installed in some user-accessible directory.
 When you want to intercept a user application you dynamically link the shared library to the application during runtime.
 When the application starts, the